juxor/afaq/markdown/secI1.md

 socialism, that is, centralised socialism"_, as it _"must withdraw productive goods from the market.
-Individual citizens must not dispose of the shares in the means of production which are allotted to them."_ Syndicalism, i.e., having those who do the work control of it, was _"the ideal of plundering hordes"_! [**Socialism**, p.
+Individual citizens must not dispose of the shares in the means of production which are allotted to them."_ Syndicalism, i.e., having those who do the work control it, was _"the ideal of plundering hordes"_! [**Socialism**, p.
 274fn, p.
 270, p.
 273 and p.
 275]

 His followers, likewise, concluded that "syndicalism" was not capitalism with